Grant Application Schedule

 Eligible applicants include all Finnish nationals and people and organisations residing or working in Finland.
 Others are eligible as well, provided their application demonstrates clear, strong ties to Finland or Finnish culture.

-In conjunction with the October round of applications, the Central Fund accepts applications for Eminentia, Art for Institutions, Dig It! archaeology initiative and Additional million-euro funding.
+In conjunction with the October round of applications, the Central Fund accepts applications for Eminentia, Art for Everyone, Dig It! archaeology initiative and Additional million-euro funding.

-The Finnish Cultural Foundation annually awards one or more Eminentia grants to senior scientists or artists based on applications.
+The Finnish Cultural Foundation annually awards one or more Eminentia grants to researchers or artists in the later stages of a long scientific or artistic career.
 The grant amount is 25 000 euros.
 More information.

-Artists, working groups, and registered organisations are eligible to apply for the Art for Institutions grant for their work or projects.
-The aim of the grant is to promote the equal realisation of cultural rights and to improve the quality of life of people in need of care or special support, through art.
+Artists, working groups, artistic professional, and registered organisations are eligible to apply for the Art for Everyone grant for their work, project-related expenses, or both together.
+The aim of the grant is to increase the opportunities of people in need of care or support to experience high-quality art and in this way promote cultural equality.
 More information.

 Dig It! archaeology initiative

-The Finnish Cultural Foundation’s Dig It! archaeology initiative is designed to create opportunities for primary and secondary school students to take part in archaeological activities in their local area, and to promote their awareness and interest in scientific research methods, their own local heritage and history generally.
+The Finnish Cultural Foundation’s Dig It! archaeology initiative is designed to create opportunities for primary and secondary school students to take part in archaeological activities in their local area, and to promote their awareness and interest in scientific research methods, their own local heritage and history in general.
 More information.

 Additional million-euro funding for science